hatton/gekkotaSharp/README.md

 So GekkotaSharp is trying to find out if we can have the best of both worlds, and have a single code base that would server all of our users.
 For the frontend, we do have to work with the lowest common denominator, which is javascript.
 But for the backend, now-a-days you can use c# everywhere.
 In non-web scenarios, the front and backend can be on the same machine.

 ### The name
- The <i>Gekkota</i> are an infraorder of reptiles to which geckos belong, and this project uses <i>geckofx</i> the control based on Mozilla's xulrunner.
+ The <i>Gekkota</i> are an infraorder of reptiles to which geckos belong, and this project uses [geckofx](https://bitbucket.org/geckofx), a .net wrapper for Mozilla's xulrunner embed-able browser.